logdna/build-images/README.md

 ## CI Generated Images
-The CI job for this repo will generate tooling images with cross compilers targetting aarch64 and x86_64 for both linux/amd64 and linux/arm64 platforms.
+The CI job for this repo will generate tooling images with cross compilers targeting aarch64 and x86_64 for both linux/amd64 and linux/arm64 platforms.

 Images are pushed by default by jobs on the main branch.
-Images on other branches can be pushed by setting the PUBLISH_GCR_IMAGE and/or PUBLISH_DOCKER_IMAGE params on the Jenkins build job
+Images on other branches can be pushed by setting the PUBLISH_GCR_IMAGE and/or PUBLISH_DOCKER_IMAGE params on the Jenkins build job.

 ### Image Tagging

 On all branches the image tags are appended with the git sha of the current revision.
-On main an additional tag without the trailing sha is also pushed
+On main an additional tag without the trailing sha is also pushed.

 ## Helper scripts
 >  ./scripts/mk.debian